kenstratton/cs162_project3/README.md

 Supplies componential sources for game such as ...
 ・score board that shows the total score and remainding time
 ・game field where a user can have effects on game
-・balls which are actually manipulated by a user
+・balls which are actually manipulated by a player
 Methods such as ...
 ・creating balls
 ・deleting balls
 ・starting a timer
-・reseting a score board, a field, and balls (this trigers deleting balls)
+・reseting a score board, field, and balls (this trigers deleting balls)

     class BallTossGame():
     # global TIME